dalycaolan/bike-point-repository-des5/README.md

 ### 4. Error Handling and Logging

 Ideally we can account for any potential points of failure for our extraction.
 Using the logs Python package we can create a log of how our script executes.
 We create a logs folder if it doesn't already exist, and set up info, warning and error messages where appropriate.
+The log package has an established hierarchy of importance for messages, so errors will be treated with highest priority, warnings with less priority and info with the least priority.